Skip to main content

 How to Fight a Georgia Speeding Ticket and Win

-To fight a speeding ticket in Georgia, you should ensure that you appear in court on the assigned date as listed on your citation.
-You will have an opportunity to submit a plea.
+To fight a speeding ticket in Georgia, you must appear in court on the date listed on your citation.
+This court appearance gives you the chance to submit a plea and decide how you want to handle the charge.

-If you plead “not guilty,” the court will schedule a trial.
-If you win the trial, you will have effectively cleared the ticket and any points from your driving record, as well as avoid a potential increase in auto insurance rates.
+If you plead not guilty, the court will schedule a trial.
+If you win, the ticket is dismissed, no points are added to your driving record, and you avoid a possible increase in your auto insurance rates.
+For many drivers, this outcome is worth the time and preparation.

 The Process for Fighting a Georgia Speeding Ticket in a Nutshell